Skip to main content

 • Your chances of getting pregnant during perimenopause depend on many things including your age, your hormone levels, other conditions and whether you use fertility treatments.

-• You can increase your chances of getting pregnant by eating a diet rich in whole grains and fruit, taking vitamins like coenzyme Q, getting acupuncture, exercising (in moderation), and using assisted reproductive technology (ART).
+• If you’re trying to get pregnant in perimenopause, certain things can help.
+These include a diet rich in whole grains and fruit, vitamins like coenzyme Q, acupuncture, exercise, and assisted reproductive technology (ART).

 What age does perimenopause start?